 I also believe that if everyone were speaking his neighbor’s lingo, then the world would be a much better place.

 Learning a language must be fun.
 You’re discovering a new culture, new people and new places.
 I can do it, you can do it, anyone can do it!
 Yes, it does take time, patience, and consistency.
 Sometimes even tears, blood, and mud (well..almost!).
-But there’s no need to use boring methods, or to spend tons of money.
+But there’s no need to use ineffective approaches.
 That’s why I created my own method.
-You have everything you need right now on the Internet, and you don’t need to spend a dime.

 Fluency is a very broad term.
 I never aim at perfection.
 I have no interest in a perfect accent, perfect grammar and perfect sentences.
 I don’t even want to lose my French accent!
 My accent is my own signature.